Baja Blast: History

 Following the discontinuation of Pitch Black due to poor sales, the flavor returned to store shelves yearly since 2018.
 A zero sugar version was offered starting in 2019.

 In 2019, Taco Bell began offering a birthday-themed Baja Blast freeze to celebrate the drink's 15th birthday.
 Select locations, branded "Taco Bell Cantina," offered the alcoholic "Mountain Dew Baja Blast Twisted Freeze."
 The "Baja Blast Colada" freeze was offered by Taco Bell in 2021.

 In 2022, Baja Blast was announced as one of the flavors of the Hard Mountain Dew line of alcoholic beverages, which would release in retail stores later that year.
 The flavor was added to the Mountain Dew Energy line of energy drinks later that year.

 The Baja Blast brand has expanded to include themed merchandise, such as flavored lip balm, room sprays, bath and body care products, Baja Blast flavored gelato and Halloween costumes.
 A limited-edition Baja Blast hot sauce was created in 2023 as part of a giveaway promotion.

-Taco Bell began testing a Baja Blast gelato on their menu in August 2023; during which it was offered for two weeks at a single location in Irvine, CA. Taco Bell also offered Mountain Dew Energy Baja Blast in a test market, along with Baja Blast Charged Berry, which features the energy drink mixed with strawberry flavor.
+Taco Bell began testing a Baja Blast gelato on their menu in August 2023; during which it was offered for two weeks at a single location in Irvine, California.
+Taco Bell also offered Mountain Dew Energy Baja Blast in a test market, along with Baja Blast Charged Berry, which features the energy drink mixed with strawberry flavor.

 In January 2024, Pepsi announced that in celebration of the 20th anniversary of Baja Blast, it would remain on shelves permanently, instead of its prior summer-only retail availability.
 Advertised as the "20th Bajaversary," promotions for the anniversary included a Super Bowl LVIII advertisement, new products, and giveaway items.